SuperManito/LinuxMirrors/docs/other/index.en.md

     </div>

-    Due to some force majeure, the [Docker Hub](https://hub.docker.com) is currently inaccessible in the Chinese mainland network environment, so the image cannot be pulled normally.
+    Due to some force majeure, [Docker Hub](https://hub.docker.com) is currently inaccessible in the Chinese mainland network environment, so the image cannot be pulled normally.
 It is recommended to use the image warehouse source available in Chinese mainland mentioned below.

     Note: The specified Web protocol in the script is only for controlling the `Docker CE` software source. `Docker Registry` always uses the `HTTPS` protocol.